I’m Nicole Hao, a MEng student in Computer Science at Cornell University. Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 My engineering projects focus on business and finance, specifically, using AI to improve productivity and workflows.

-At the Cornell AI Innovation lab, I was involved in projects building RAG-based AI agents that improve productivity in the expenses review process, and offer AI-generated second-opinions at the Cornell Agricultural and Life Sciences School and the Cornell Vet School.
+I was selected to work at the Cornell AI Innovation lab.
+I was involved in different projects building RAG-based AI agents that improve productivity in the expenses review process, and offer AI-generated second-opinions at the Cornell Agricultural and Life Sciences School and the Cornell Vet School. -

 Talks & Presentations